Having a strong company culture is no longer a shiny "additional extra". It's absolutely essential for any SME that wants to grow.

-If employees are feeling content in their roles and retention levels are on the up, you’ll be pleasantly surprised by the wad of cash you’ll be saving due to the drop in your recruitment needs – you'll be saving on agency fees and you’ll be able to focus your time on other things, including your people.
+If employees are feeling content in their roles and retention levels are at an all-time high, you’ll be pleasantly surprised by the wad of cash you’ll be saving due to the drop in your recruitment needs.

 Needless to say, your business growth will benefit too.
-According to research, companies with happy employees outperform their competition by a mind-blowing 20% and earn 1.2-1.7% more than their peer businesses.
+According to research, companies with happy employees out-perform their competition by a mind-blowing 20% and bring in 1.2-1.7% more revenue than their peer businesses.